-5. DISCUSSION 5.1 Re£nements
+5. DISCUSSION

+5.1.
+Refinements

-5.1.1 Chipping Direction
+5.1.1.
+Chipping direction

 Our original approach to simplifying statements within a block was to start with the first statement and work toward the last.
-However, we can generate better variants if we work in the reverse direction.
-For example, consider the code fragment in Figure 4 for the symptom of Yes in the output.
-Chipping of the body of methA proceeds as follow:
+However, we can sometimes generate better variants if we work in the reverse direction.
+For example, consider the code fragment in Figure 9(a) for the symptom of Yes in the output.
+Chipping the body of methA proceeds as follow: